balunist/mbp_docs2/source/options/labels.rst

 ======

 This option enables labeling on the created map, report, DXF or SVG file.
-Labeling is also available during post-mapping tasks for labeling or relabeling with the different available fonts or sizes.
+Labeling is also available using the post-mapping task :ref:`labelmap-label` for labeling or relabeling with the different available fonts or sizes.

 Label options include: